 Recently, a survey that studied the high in-demand property types, sizes, budget ranges, and plots revealed that 56% of the respondents expect the prices for residential property to rise in 2022.
 The survey conducted by CII-ANAROCK polled over 5210 people across tier 1, tier 2, and tier 3 cities in India.
 The cause for this prediction was listed as the inflation in the prices of raw materials, machinery, and other construction materials.

 The survey also revealed that a rise of more than 10% in property prices has the potential to negatively impact consumer sentiment in the real estate market.
 Elaborating on the findings of this survey, an expert told LiveMint, “Votes favouring real estate as an asset class rose by 3% in this survey, from 54% in the H1 2021 edition to 57% in H2 2021.
 This is especially significant since housing prices are likely to rise by 5-8% in 2022 due to increased input cost pressure and supply chain issues.
 Hardening interest rates, which are very likely in the second half of 2022, will be another factor driving up the overall acquisition cost for homebuyers.
 56% of respondent homebuyers are aware of this."

 However, the home pricing trends from international markets indicate otherwise.

-However, the biggest shift in the Indian Real estate market, that won’t be conducive to the slow down in the rising of property prices, is the foreign interest that India has accumulated in the past few years.
+However, the biggest shift in the Indian Real estate market, which won’t be conducive to the slowdown in the rising of property prices, is the foreign interest that India has accumulated in the past few years.